textbook/fauxauth/README.md

 ### Compatibility

-The compiled version of `fauxauth`, as released to NPM, is tested against the latest versions of three Node LTS releases: Boron (6), Carbon (8) and Dubnium (10).
+The compiled version of `fauxauth`, as released to NPM, is tested against the latest versions of three Node LTS releases: Carbon (8), Dubnium (10) and Erbium (12).
 Compilation is carried out using TypeScript in the Node version specified in `.nvmrc`.

 ### Configuration